Wick, Caithness: 19th century

 In 1868, Robert Louis Stevenson stayed in Wick while his uncle, Alan Stevenson, a lighthouse engineer, was overseeing the construction of the nearby Noss Head Lighthouse, which opened in 1869.
 Stevenson was later to write about Wick.
 (See below under Historic descriptions of Wick.)

+In 1884, John Richard Blakiston reported that boat building, rope making, and the herring fishery provided most of the employment for the 8,000 inhabitants of Wick.

+In the spring of 1895, the local poet George Wallace Levack claimed to have encountered fairies at the top of the Fairy Hillock 1.25 mi north of Wick.
+Reciting his poem to the Queen of the Fairies, he reached the passage that said, "Queen of Fairies appear."
+As the story goes, immediately upon his uttering the words, about "200 figures appeared dancing and whirling in a circle" in the middle of which was the Fairy Queen.
+This fanciful encounter was reported in John O'Groats Journal on 19 April.
+The Fairy Hillock is associated with a cairn on the right bank of the River Wick, about 1.25 mi north of the town.

 20th century

+From 1922 to 1947, Wick imposed prohibition on its residents.

 Captain Ernest Edmund "Ted" Fresson, OBE, the founder of Highland Airways Limited, established the first air service at Wick, using a grass field 1 nmi north of town.
-On 8 May 1933 Fresson's company began its first scheduled service between Inverness, Wick, and Kirkwall.
+On 8 May 1933, Fresson's company began its first scheduled service between Inverness, Wick, and Kirkwall.

 In 1939, the field was put under the authority of the Air Ministry and turned into an RAF base.
 The field was improved with hard runways, hangars, and other buildings, and became one of fourteen airfields ranging from Iceland to North Yorkshire administered by No. 18 Group, RAF Coastal Command, whose headquarters was at Pitreavie, Fife.

 Pilots flying from Wick engaged in reconnaissance, anti-submarine patrols, convoy escort, defence of Scapa Flow, and strikes against the Germans in Norway and Norwegian waters.
 The plane most frequently used was the Lockheed Hudson.

 In May 1940, Wick came under frequent air attack after the defeat of the Netherlands and Denmark and the occupation of Norway left Wick more vulnerable, and their defence of Scapa Flow and the harbour area made them a target.
 It is stated that 222 high explosives were dropped on Caithness, and that Wick proper was attacked six times.
 The first and most serious bombing was on 1 July 1940, when a bomb fell on Bank Row during daytime hours when children were playing outside, the first daytime bombing in the UK.
 Fifteen people were killed, eight of them children.
 Four shops and four houses were completely destroyed in Bank Row, and in Rose Street several houses were damaged.